jeetu-gis/ImageX/README.md

 3. app.js is the map application file where routers and controllers are written

-4. APIs used: Angular JS, LEaflet JS, World Window
+4. APIs used: Angular JS, Leaflet JS, World Window

 5. CSS used Bootstrap